 Supporting the University's Global Strategy

-Under the Office of the Provost, the Buffett Institute will drive and support the University’s global ambitions: to globalize the University, to catalyze the new ideas that will define our time, and to train the next generation of global leaders.
+Under the Office of the Provost, Northwestern Buffett is driving and supporting the University’s global ambitions: to globalize the University, to catalyze the new ideas that will define our time, and to train the next generation of global leaders.
 By building the capacity of new and existing global offices, the Institute will improve services and increase opportunities for all Northwestern faculty, students, and staff.

 In the short term, that includes working closely with Provost Holloway to develop a global strategy for the University.
 We have launched a digital, multilingual platform to help scholars discuss critical global issues, exploring possibilities for global partnerships with international universities, and improving communication to Northwestern’s local, national, and global audiences.